sagifogel/Proptics/docs/src/main/mdoc/indexed-optics/an-indexed-lens.md

 title: AnIndexedLens
 ---

-An `AnIndexedLens` is similar to an <a href="/Proptics/docs/indexed-optics/indexed-lens" target="_blank">IndexedLens</a> but has different internal encodings, it is used to focus on a particular element, and its location, in a deeply nested data structure, while letting you view, set or modify the focus when you know it exists, that is an `AnIndexedLens` must never fail to get or modify the focus.<br/>
+An `AnIndexedLens` is similar to an [IndexedLens](../indexed-optics/indexed-lens.md) but has different internal encodings, it is used to focus on a particular element, and its location, in a deeply nested data structure, while letting you view, set or modify the focus when you know it exists, that is an `AnIndexedLens` must never fail to get or modify the focus.<br/>
 An intuition for `AnIndexedLens` is a getter and setter like you might have on an object, but tupled with its location/index.